georgicaradu5-source/Play-stuff/docs/telemetry.md

 export ENABLE_TELEMETRY=true
 ```

 That's it.
-If OpenTelemetry packages aren't installed or the exporter can't be created, the agent continues with a no‑op tracer.
+If OpenTelemetry packages aren't installed or the exporter can't be created, the agent continues with a no-op tracer.

 ## Environment Variables